edward62740/ot-IPR/README.md

 |                       | <------------------ |        PUT          | If change of detection state AND periodically  |
 |         ACK           | ------------------> |                     | Ack                                            |

-It is noteworthy that CoAP has many security issues like MQTT, but they were not taken into account in this application since CoAP communication never leaves mesh-local.<br><br>
+It is noteworthy that CoAP has many security issues like MQTT, but they were not of particular concern in this application since CoAP communication never leaves mesh-local.<br><br>
 ![Communication](https://github.com/edward62740/ot-IPR/blob/master/Documentation/comm.png "Communication")

 ## Performance and Future Improvements